continuouspipe/continuouspipe/documentation/content/faq/how-do-I-override-tasks-in-pipelines.md

                                  value: 8080
 ```

-For the master pipeline HTTPS traffic is enabled, and for the non master pipeline HTTPS remains disabled, however the HTTP web port is changed from the default 80 to 8080.
+For the Production pipeline HTTPS traffic is enabled, and for the Uat pipeline HTTPS remains disabled, however the HTTP web port is changed from the default 80 to 8080.